minddust/bootstrap-progressbar/README.md

 * Fix #27 switch `aria-valuetransitionsgoal` to `data-transitionsgoal`
 * Fix #35 wrong amount calculation for `aria-valuemin` != 0
 * Fix #33 pass `$this` to `update` and `done` callback
+* Fix #39 revert low percentage styles in bootstrap 3.2

 > __Note__: this version replaces the not official supported `aria-valuetransitionsgoal` with `data-transitionsgoal` which may affect (or brick) your progressbars.

-> __Note__: Bootstrap's [low percentage styles](http://getbootstrap.com/components/#progress-low-percentages) (introduced in 3.2.0) causes flickring under some circumstances (e.g. slow transitions).
-I'm currently working on 0.8.3 to fix that.
+> __Note__: Bootstrap's [low percentage styles](http://getbootstrap.com/components/#progress-low-percentages) (introduced in 3.2.0) causes flickering under some circumstances (e.g. slow transitions).
+To preserve correct progressbar functionality + appearance this bs feature is reverted in v0.8.3.

 > __Note__: Stacked progressbars are not supported by now.